-If you fancy getting out for a walk in Scotland, you don’t have to head to the Highlands to get up into the hills – let’s explore Edinburgh’s Pentland Hills.
-Here is how to Scald Law on a 10-mile round trip Pentland Hills walk.
+If you fancy getting out for a walk in Scotland, you don’t have to head to the Highlands to get up into the hills.
+On the edge of Edinburgh are fabulous the Pentland Hills.
+Here is how to climb all the hills in the Pentlands.

 Ask an Edinburgh local where they head on a Sunday for a walk, and the Pentland Hills Regional Park will be high on the list.
 There are lots of low-level Pentland Hills walks to explore, including reservoir rambles and moorland strolls which are great for a dog walk.
 My favourite walks are the Capital View Walk (and Swanston) and the Water Walk around Torduff Reservoir.
 However, for something a little more strenuous, getting up into the Pentland Hills themselves is a brilliant day out – with wonderful views across to Edinburgh.

 How to climb the Five Peaks – Scald Law and the Pentland Hills walk